wevm/vocs/playgrounds/reth/docs/pages/cli/node.md

 Debug:
       --debug.continuous
-          Prompt the downloader to download blocks one at a time.
+          Prompt the downimport to download blocks one at a time.

           NOTE: This is for testing purposes only.